FlowFuse/flowfuse/docs/install/kubernetes/stacks.md

 directory of the [helm](https://github.com/flowforge/helm) project.
 This will start with `nodered/node-red:latest` as it's base and then add the required FlowForge components.

+Builds of this container for amd64, arm64 and armv7 are built for every release and published to Docker hub as [flowforge/node-red](https://hub.docker.com/r/flowforge/node-red).
+These can be used as a base to build custom stacks.

 If you wanted to pin at Node-RED v3.0.2 you would change the first line to:

 ```docker